Pyrkal: Establishment and development

 The company "Elliniko Pyritidopoieio A.E."
 (Greek Powder, Chemical, and Industrial Products) was founded in 1874, and "Maltsiniotis Brothers" (Cartridges and Metal Products) in 1887.
 In 1908, the two companies merged to resolve a rivalry over ammunition orders from the Greek state.
 This merger resulted in the formation of a new company called "Etairia (Ellinikou) Pyritidopoieiou kai Kalykopoieiou," with the initials EEPK or EPK (ΕΠΚ) — the acronym later used for Pyrkal.
 Internationally, it became known as the "Greek Powder and Cartridge Company" (GPCC) in English, and "Poudrerie et Cartoucherie Hellénique" (PCH) in French.

-Starting with the production of 6.5×54mm Mannlicher–Schönauer ammunition for the Mannlicher–Schönauer rifle, the company expanded beyond ammunition and explosives to engage in a variety of additional activities.
-These included arms manufacturing—most notably the development of the advanced EPK machine gun just before Greece's entry into World War II—as well as the construction of machinery (including diesel engines), vehicle bodies, tools, factory infrastructure, boilers, and even aircraft, as it undertook constructions for the AEKKEA-RAAB company.
+Starting with the production of ammunition such as 6.5×54mm Mannlicher–Schönauer ammunition for the Mannlicher–Schönauer rifle, as well as a variety of explosives (which included bombs used by Greek aircraft in aerial bombardment in 1912, during the First Balkan War), the company expanded to a variety of additional activities.
+These included arms manufacturing - most notably the development of the advanced EPK machine gun just before Greece's entry into World War II - as well as construction of machinery (including diesel engines), vehicle bodies, tools, factory infrastructure, boilers, and even aircraft, as it undertook constructions for the AEKKEA-RAAB company.